Quick-Reference Guide to Cruising on the Danube River (including Prices)

 100%, yes!!!
 We love river cruising.
 Though it may not be for everyone, it's a real winner for us.
 There are several great things about river cruises in general, and we do a great job of spreading the word about what to expect on a river cruise if it's your first time.

 But in terms of the Danube River, in particular, it's a beautiful river that offers fantastic ports and charming scenery as you sail.
 It's also one of the most popular European river cruise itineraries.
-You may stop at some classic big cities depending on your itinerary, like Budapest and Vienna.
-You'll certainly stop in incredibly charming smaller cities you may not otherwise have visited along the way no matter your Danube River itinerary.
+You may stop at some classic big cities, depending on your itinerary, like Budapest and Vienna.
+You'll certainly stop in incredibly charming smaller cities you may not otherwise have visited along the way, no matter your Danube River itinerary.

 Why choose a Danube River cruise?

-Truth be told, not every mile of the Danube River cruise is photo-worthy.
-For instance, some stretches are simply through water with grass on the bank and a few trees here and there.
-Absent of castles, churches or fortresses towering above the town.
-It goes through several locks which are definitely cool and worth taking photos of but not magazine-worthy, if you know what we mean.
+Absent are castles, churches, or fortresses towering above the town.
+It goes through several locks that are cool and worth taking photos of but are not magazine-worthy if you know what we mean.
 But you'll experience locks and some scenery better than others on most European river cruises.

-The Danube is special for the countries it goes through, the moments and areas that do have phenomenal scenery along the way, the destiantions along the river and its history.
-Can other rivers claim a waltz named after it, like “The Blue Danube,” by famed Austrian composer, Johann Strauss II in the 19th century?
+Can other rivers claim a waltz named after it, like “The Blue Danube,” by famed Austrian composer Johann Strauss II in the 19th century?
 You also can't beat the Christmas Markets in the cities along the Danube River during Christmas time.

 Where does a Danube River cruise start and end?

-However, some of the most popular cruise lines and itineraries start in Budapest, Hungary and end in Nuremberg, Germany.
+However, some of the most popular cruise lines and itineraries start in Budapest, Hungary, and end in Nuremberg, Germany.
 Or they do the opposite cruise, from Nuremberg to Budapest.

 Yet the Danube River is a sizeable length, as we mentioned at over 1,700 feet!
 And there are many more itineraries to consider that have different starting and ending points.